dragonfly-science/cuckoo-migrations/README.markdown

 ### Modify your django settings file
  1. Add `cuckoo` to your `INSTALLED_APPS`
- 2. Make a directory, say `patches`, to hold your patches
+ 2. Make a directory, by default `sql-patches`, to hold your patches
  3. Optionally, add a string `CUCKOO_DIRECTORY` to settings that holds the full path to the patches directory, e.g., `CUCKOO_DIRECTORY = '/home/edward/django/www/patches'`
  4. Run ./manage.py syncdb, or pipe the output from `./manage.py sql cuckoo` at your database